solracnauj92/digitalnomadsmalaga/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First-Time Visitor, I want my targeted potential customer to understand the site's main purpose and learn more about who we are and what we can offer.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First-Time Visitor, I want to be able to easily navigate the site and find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First-Time Visitor, I'd like to find their social media links so that I can see how trusted and well-known they are.

-    -   #### Returning Visitor Goals
+    -   #### Returning and Frequent Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning and Frequent Visitor, I'd like to find new information about Malaga and upcoming events.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning and Frequent Visitor, I'd like to find the best way to contact the community with any questions.
-        3. As a Returning Visitor, I want to find community links.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Returning and Frequent Visitor, I'd like to subscribe to the Newsletter so that I can be notified of any major updates or changes to the website or organisation.

     -   ### Design
     -   #### Theme and Color palette